Patellar height measurement becomes important in the diagnosis of patella alta and patella baja.

 The Caton-Deschamps index is the ratio between the distance between the lower pole of the patella and the upper limit of the tibia, and the length of the patellar joint surface.

-Caton-Deschamps index is also measured on a lateral radiograph or sagittal knee CT or MRI reconstructions with knee flexed at an angle of 30º.
+Caton-Deschamps index is also measured on a lateral radiograph or sagittal knee CT or MRI reconstructions with the knee flexed at an angle of 30º.

-Distance between the lower pole of the patella and upper limit of the tibia
+The distance between the lower pole of the patella and upper limit of the tibia

 Patellar articular surface